IOSAppProject-MarketPlace/Market_Place/README.md

 ## Product Spec
 ### 1. User Stories (Required and Optional)

-**Completed User Stories**
+**Required and Completed User Stories**
 * [X] User logs in to access previous posts.
 * [X] User can can access category of items.
 * [X] Login pages for each user
+* [X] User can connect with other people.
+* [X] User can also provide feedback, report inappropriate Users.
+They also have a chat window to get to know each other.

 <img src="https://github.com/IOSAppProject-MarketPlace/Market_Place/blob/main/mailestone.gif" width=800><br>

-**Required Must-have Stories**
-* User can connect with other people.
-* User can also provide feedback, report inappropriate Users.
-They also have a chat window to get to know each other.

 **Optional Nice-to-have Stories**
 * Log of past posts/people with farther location.